SomnathChW/Mirai-Botnet/SCANLISTENER/README.md

 > This section provides additional information about the ScanListener build process.

 -   Usually, you should not need to specify the port when running the build script, but if you decide to do so, make sure the port is between `12500` and `65535`.
 The default port is `48101`.

+-   Save the port number in the template you created in the [Requirements](../README.md#requirements) section of the README file if you specified a port.

+## Next Steps

+If you are following the guide in order then you can now move on to the PC2 guide mentioned in the [README](../README.md#setup-the-components) file to set up the Loader, DLR, and Nginx server on the Loader PC (2nd PC or VM).